Bodmando Consulting Group

 CategoriesHealth Monitoring and Evaluation Youth

-Mid-Term Evaluation of the BMZ-SSF Project
+Mid-Term Evaluation of the BMZ-SSF Project in Uganda by Awo International

-MID-TERM EVALUATION OF THE BMZ-SSF PROJECT AWO International is the Workers’ Welfare (Arbeiterwohlfahrt) Association focused on Development Cooperation and Humanitarian Action.
-The organisation partners with local NGOs in East Africa, South Asia, Southeast Asia, and Central America.
-Client Name AWO International Country Uganda Technical Area livelihoods Year 2024 CASE STUDY BMZ-SSF-UG-ME-2024 What was the client’s problem?
-AWO International aims to improve living conditions sustainably across these regions and promote self-reliance.
-It assists people and communities in creating their own life plans, accessing essential resources and services, and enhancing the social participation of disadvantaged groups including children and adolescents, women, migrants, indigenous individuals, and the elderly or ill.
-AWO International emphasises the strengthening of Social Structures and Civil Society Organizations, advocating for their involvement and influence within democratic decision-making processes at micro, meso, and macro levels.
-AWO has been active in Uganda since 2019, implementing the BMZ-SSF funded project “Integration, Food Safety and Nutrition” alongside four local partners (Agency for Accelerated Regional Development (AFARD), Community Volunteer Initiative for Development (COVOID), Uganda Community Based Association for Women and Children Welfare (UCOBAC) and Rural Initiative for Community Empowerment-West Nile (RICE-West Nile).
-The current 2023-2025 phase covers livelihood development, sustainable agriculture, entrepreneurship, peaceful co-existence, family planning, and climate change.
-Funded by Germany’s Federal Ministry for Economic Cooperation and Development (BMZ), the entire project spans nine years, divided into three-year phases Objectives of the mid-term evaluation Awo International contracted Bodmando Consulting Group to lead a mid-term evaluation of the BMZ-SSF Project in Uganda.
-The evaluation had Five main goals which included the following; Evaluate the project’s performance against the desired results as articulated in the project’s logical frameworks.
-Evaluate the project’s performance against the current development strategies of Uganda.
-Evaluate the project’s performance against the donor’s feedback, policy and requirements for the SSF.
-Assess the extent to which the project interventions are addressing cross-cutting issues i.e. gender equality, social inclusion, disability, etc. Provide AWO International with a sound basis for the new project concept 2026-2028.
+Mid- Term Evaluation of the BMZ-SSF Project Mid-Term Evaluation of the BMZ-SSF Funded ‘Integration, Food Safety, and Nutrition’ Project in Uganda, implemented by AWO International Client Name AWO International Country Uganda Technical Area livelihoods Year 2024 CASE STUDY BMZ-SSF-UG-ME-2024 What was the client’s problem?
+AWO International, in partnership with four local organizations, implemented the BMZ-SSF funded project “Integration, Food Safety, and Nutrition” to improve living conditions and promote self-reliance among disadvantaged groups in Uganda.
+To assess the project’s progress and relevance, AWO International contracted Bodmando Consulting Group to conduct a mid-term evaluation of the BMZ-SSF Project.
+The objectives of the evaluation were to: Evaluate the project’s performance against the desired results as articulated in the project’s logical frameworks.
+Evaluate the project’s performance against Uganda’s current development strategies.
+Evaluate the project’s performance against the donor’s feedback, policies, and SSF requirements.
+Assess the extent to which the project interventions are addressing cross-cutting issues, such as gender equality, social inclusion, and disability.
+Provide AWO International with a sound basis for the development of the new project concept for 2026–2028.
 CASE STUDY BMZ-SSF-UG-ME-2024 What Approach and Methodology did Bodmando Undertake?
-The evaluation was cross sectional by design and it involved the use of mixed methods relying on both primary and secondary data sources to gather information and targeting the wider population in the refugee and host communities, as well as key partners and other stakeholders.
-Primary data was generated by conducting Key Informant Interviews (KIIs) with the office of the OPM, UNHCR and the BMZ partners, Focus Group Discussions (FGDs) and a community survey with refugees and host communities.
-We also used the case study approach as part of the evaluation design allowing the evaluation team to observe, analyse, and assess the effects of the project on the welfare of refugees and host communities.
-While secondary data was generated from a desk review of relevant internal and external documents.
+The evaluation was cross-sectional by design and utilized mixed methods, relying on both primary and secondary data sources to gather information.
+It targeted the wider population in the refugee and host communities, as well as key partners and other stakeholders.
+Primary data was generated through: Key Informant Interviews (KIIs) with the Office of the Prime Minister (OPM), UNHCR, and BMZ partners.
+Focus Group Discussions (FGDs) with relevant stakeholders.
+A community survey with refugees and host communities.
+Additionally, a case study approach was employed as part of the evaluation design, allowing the evaluation team to observe, analyze, and assess the effects of the project on the welfare of refugees and host communities.
+Secondary data was generated through a desk review of relevant internal and external documents.
 CASE STUDY BMZ-SSF-UG-ME-2024 What value did bodmando unlock?
-Bodmando’s value lies in its role in conducting the midterm evaluation of AWO International’s project.
+Bodmando’s value lies in its role in conducting the mid-term evaluation of AWO International’s project.
 This evaluation provided critical insights into the project’s progress, effectiveness, and areas for improvement.
-By identifying challenges and successes, Bodmando contributed to refining the project’s implementation strategy , ensuring that the initiatives in livelihood development, sustainable agriculture, family planning, and climate change adaptation remain impactful and aligned with the community’s needs.
+By identifying challenges and successes, Bodmando contributed to refining the project’s implementation strategy, ensuring that initiatives in livelihood development, sustainable agriculture, family planning, and climate change adaptation remain impactful and aligned with the community’s needs.

 CategoriesYouth